ant6n/ant6n-blog/content/blog/2017-01-11-trap-tracing-inject.md

-Some poking around the [source code of libc](http://ftp.gnu.org/gnu/libc/) (find your version using `ldd --version`) revealed that this is actually the function that calls the `main`.
+Some poking around the [source code of libc](http://ftp.gnu.org/gnu/libc/) (find your version using `ldd --version`) revealed that this is actually the function that calls `main`!
 So this function will start executing even before `main`.

 This means we could intercept `__libc_start_main`, start the tracer by